plantfansam/kubernetes-101/labs/5-deployments/README.md

 ## Exercise 1 — Adding a readinessProbe

-As you might have noticed, our service started delivering traffic to our new replica before it was ready (note that it's called `topping-combo-suggester-slow-startup`).
+As you might have noticed, our service started delivering traffic to our new replica before it was ready (note that it's called `topping-suggestion-slow-startup`).
 Hungry pizza orderers are seeing errors as a result!
 We can fix this by setting a `readinessProbe` on our pod.
 A `service` will only load balance to matching pods if their `readinessProbe` shows them as ready.

 **Tasks**:

-0. Add a `readinessProbe` to the `topping-combo-suggester-slow-startup` pod that hits the `/health-check` endpoint.
+0. Add a `readinessProbe` to the `topping-suggestion-slow-startup` pod that hits the `/health-check` endpoint.
 Pull up your `pizza-health-checker` UI and then, in a separate window, update your `deployment` with `kubectl apply`.
 What do you see?

 **Useful docs:** [liveness and readiness probes](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-probes/), [services](https://kubernetes.io/docs/concepts/services-networking/service/#defining-a-service)

 ## Exercise 2 — Toggling deployment strategy

-The time has come to upgrade `topping-combo-suggester-slow-startup` to the hot new release, `topping-combo-suggester:0.2`.
-Due to their extremely complex machine learning algorithms, code running in `topping-combo-suggester-slow-startup` cannot be run concurrently with `topping-combo-suggester`, which means we need to kill all `topping-combo-suggester-slow-startup` pods before firing up the new `topping-combo-suggester:0.2` pods.
+The time has come to upgrade `topping-suggestion-slow-startup` to the hot new release, `topping-suggestion:0.2`.
+Due to their extremely complex machine learning algorithms, code running in `topping-suggestion-slow-startup` cannot be run concurrently with `topping-suggestion`, which means we need to kill all `topping-suggestion-slow-startup` pods before firing up the new `topping-suggestion:0.2` pods.

 0. Configure the deployment's `strategy` field to kill the old version's pods entirely before starting up the new ones.